sunildivyam/user-management-internations/README.md

 **Database:** json-server (No-SQL)

 **Step to RUN Application:**

-Install npm dependencies for server-app and dev-dependencies for client-ap
+Install npm dependencies for server-app and dev-dependencies for client-app

 **user-management-internations/ums-server-app>** `npm i`

 **user-management-internations>** `npm i`

-**user-management-internations>** `npm run json-server` **user-management-internations>** `npm run start`
+**user-management-internations>** `npm run json-server`

+**user-management-internations>** `npm run start`

 **Step to RUN DEV Server:**
 Required if you need to do development, else skip this step.
 It starts watching your source files for any change and bundles accordingly.